MSPCA-Angell Headquarters

 Don’t crate your dog.

 “Dogs with separation anxiety shouldn’t be crated,” explained Dr. Bright.
 “This is important.
-It’s dangerous – they’re already panicking, so they may try to escape and hurt themselves.”
+It’s dangerous – they’re already panicking, so they may try to escape and hurt themselves.
+Even if you are certain the dog cannot escape because it is an especially strong crate, crating is not recommended.”

 Don’t punish your dog.